I’m not your alpha.

 Dislikes: Giraffes, Vegetables, Fish, Losing, Know-it-alls, Males, being told what to do.

 The shift is one of the best parts of being a werewolf, only second to the freedom being a wolf can provide.
 It’s a moment of pure unadulterated ecstasy, bliss.
 Chills run down your spine as the tingling begins at the tips of your fingers and toes until it consumes you.
-Pop, release, pop, release, Muscles pull and bones crack and it’s only painful for a split second before a refreshing liberation, over and over again.
+Pop, release, pop, release, Muscles pull and bones crack and it’s only painful for a split second before a rushing feeling of liberation, over and over again.
 It’s all the more exciting when the sounds of flesh stretching and tearing away reach now sensitive popping ears.
 Painful?
 Yes, but a good kind of pain- like scratching an itch that’s been bothering you for days.
-For the last stage of the transformation, heat surges over, from head to toe as the body adjusts to its new form – taking a temperature that of an animal.
+And then finally, the heat surges over - spreading outwardly from the belly as the body adjusts to its new form – taking the high temperature that of an animal.
 Bone chilling, spine tingling bliss.

 Oh how I relish in it, the gift of the wolf form.
 Unlike others who resent it and view it as a curse, to me, it’s the window to a new world.
 Brighter colors collide with scents muted to the human nose, the humming of bee’s can be heard from far away, everything is much more- sensitive and fragile, yet alive.
 It’s freedom.
 In wolf form, I can take second seat to my animalistic nature, and become the world- not someone who treads on it.
 The change and the animal are both sacred to me, and no one will take them from me, not even if it kills me.